 The fact that oral contraceptives have negative medical effects is widely documented, especially as regards the production of thrombi (or blood clots), in both the venous and arterial systems (see HERE ).
 Nevertheless, not all contraceptives have a similar effect, so it is certainly interesting to evaluate which of them presents these negative side effects to a larger extent.

-Epidemiology of production of thrombi or blood clots
+Possible thrombi or blood clots

 Knowing the epidemiology of these side effects is important because currently, around 100 million women use contraceptives worldwide (see HERE latest official reports).